 01 Aug Anyone Else Having a Hard Time Navigating Their Business Through COVID-19?

-While we have not had any member of our staff sick from COVID-19, we are prepared should it happen.
+While we have not had any staff sick from COVID-19, we are prepared should it happen.
 Other businesses are doing the same.
 CDC recommends if someone in your building or facility becomes sick, the business should do the following; close off areas used by the person who is sick, open outside doors and windows, wait for 24-hours before you clean or disinfect, clean and disinfect all areas used by the person who is sick, vacuum the space if needed making sure the room or space does not have people in it (use a HEPA filter), wear disposable gloves while cleaning, temporarily turn off in-room or recirculated HVAC to avoid contamination of HVAC units, do not deactivate central HVAC systems as these provide better filtration and introduce outdoor air into the areas they serve.

 Now more than ever, we have to come together to help combat this virus and stop its spread.
 South Carolina continues to be a hot spot, and our numbers continue to grow.
 The only way to get back to a “new normal” is to head the FDA and CDC’s warnings with its recommendations of masks, hand washing, and avoiding large crowds and close contact.
 Until we all come together unanimously, things will not get back to the way they once were.
 Schools’ reopening depends largely on our response as a community.
 They have decided not to reopen until our numbers see a 14-day continuous decline.
 This is going to require a concerted effort on everyone’s part.
 I can’t understand the debate on mask-wearing any more than I can understand the debate over wearing a seatbelt, shoes, shirts, no service, etc.